-The Group's approach to liquidity risk is to ensure that sufficient liquidity is available to meet foreseeable requirements and to invest funds securely and profitably.
+The Group's approach to liquidity risk is to ensure that sufficient liquidity is available to meet foreseeable requirements and to invest funds securely and profitably, where those funds are available to do so.
+As noted in the Report of the Directors, the Directors continue to explore funding opportunities for the Company and remain positive about the successful conclusion of these, which would lead to the recapitalisation of the business.